 Lochner Provides for Native Oklahoman

 “I’ve had a career of public service.
-Employment with Lochner has allowed me to continue serving Oklahoma, with the heart of a servant” - Troy Travis, office manager and professional engineer
+Employment with Lochner has allowed me to continue serving Oklahoma, with the heart of a servant” - Troy Travis, professional engineer

 Travis is originally from Tahlequah.
 He studied at both Northeastern State University and Oklahoma State University and has lived throughout the state.

 “Having Lochner here has allowed us to live better than if we went to work somewhere else,” said Travis.
 “I’m better able to provide for my family and family’s quality of life by this company being present here in Oklahoma.”

 Lochner currently employs 18 people in its Oklahoma office and has served the area for 30 years.

 “Many things in the engineering world are very specialized; all niche firms are simply stronger in some areas than others,” said Travis.
 “Individuals have unique skills and talents that set them apart from others and Qualifications Based Selection recognizes that.
 States and local governments follow a QBS process.”